beliciataylor/academic-kickstart/content/resume/experience-work.md

 widget = "experience"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 18  # Order that this section will appear.

-title = "Experience"
+title = "Professional & Research Experience"
 subtitle = ""

 # Date format for experience